web-widget/web-widget/packages/lifecycle-cache/README.md

 ### `lifecycleCache()`

-This is a low-level lifecycle cache API that returns a `lifecycleCache` object.
+This is a low-level lifecycle cache API that returns a `LifecycleCache` object.

 - `delete(cacheKey)`
 - `get(cacheKey)`